Why Are My Bees Not Making Honey?

 Factors that Affect Honey Production

-In spite of many similarities, each honey bee colony is different because of the genetics involved.
-Due to variations in bee breeds, one hive may forage on cooler days or be more prone to swarming, etc.
+Each honey bee colony is different because of the genetics involved.
+Due to variations in types of honey bees or breeds, one hive may forage on cooler days or be more prone to bee swarms, etc.

-Yet any colony is subject to the factors that affect the amount of honey made during a season.
 For most of us, honey production is not a year round event.
-Honey bees do not produce honey during Winter.
-The cold months are spent inside the hive trying to survive until Spring.
+Honey bees do not produce honey during Winter – they are trying to survive until Spring.

-Therefore, if your bees are not making honey – consider these factors to help understand why your honey supers are empty.
+Therefore, if your bees are not making honey for you – consider the following conditions to see if they can help explain why your honey supers may be empty.

 Lack of Nectar or Pollen

 When a large amount of nectar is available, this is called the time of the “honey flow“.
-But, this is not always the case.
+But, nectar does not always flow strongly.

-Perhaps there has not been a lot of nectar for the workers to collect in recent weeks.
+Perhaps, there has not been a lot of nectar for the bees to collect.
 Blooming flowers are not a guarantee of nectar.
 Some flowers do not produce nectar as they do not need insects for pollination.

 Bad Foraging Weather

 Even the best colony of bees will have trouble making honey if the foraging weather does not cooperate.
-High winds, too much rain or unseasonably cold temperatures all affect the amount of nectar bees are able to bring in.
+High winds, too much rain for bees to fly or unseasonably cold temperatures all affect the amount of nectar bees are able to bring in.

 Lack of Enough Bees